Amid Kenosha unrest, Wisconsin suburbs become a crucial testing ground for Trump’s appeals to White grievance

 But Gacek’s 401(k) and his IRAs, he said, were doing quite well during President Trump’s term.
 He has doubled his life savings in four years and could retire now, he said.
 Trump brought him out of a 20-year voting hibernation in 2016 and has “pretty much” earned his vote again, despite his unease over police brutality issues that have hit close to home.

 For Riley Menting, 20, recent events have only solidified her appreciation for Trump.
-Menting had always figured she was a Democrat because that’s what her high school friends were.
+Menting had always figured she was a Democrat because that’s what her high school friends leaned that way.
 And she has sympathized with the Black Lives Matter cause.
 Dating a police officer, though, has opened her eyes to the struggles law enforcement officers face daily, she said.
 Menting recently switched political allegiances.

 “I honestly think that Kenosha brings me closer to Trump,” said Menting, a student at the University of Wisconsin at Whitewater.
 “I totally agree with protesting.
 I went to a protest for the BLM movement, but I don’t agree with the violence and rioting.”